NamanChhibbar/Reaction-Timer/README.md

 # ReactionTimer
-A simple reaction timer project created using vue.js framework.
+A simple reaction timer project created using the Vue.js framework.
 A block appears in 2 - 6 seconds (selected randomly) after the user clicks "start" and the reaction time is shown in milliseconds.

 ## Project setup
 ```